 Because of the milk and cheese, this recipe is perfect for kids over 8 with higher calcium needs.
 This one comes from my favorite cookbook, SOS: The 6 O’Clock Scramble to the Rescue!

-2 TBS butter or margarine
+- 2 TBS butter or margarine

-2 1/2 cups uncooked elbow macaroni
+- 2½ cups uncooked elbow macaroni

-1/4-1/2 tsp salt to taste
+- ¼-1/2 tsp salt to taste

-1/4 tsp dry mustard powder
+- ¼ tsp dry mustard powder

-1/4 tsp ground nutmeg
+- ¼ tsp ground nutmeg

-2 cups shredded cheddar cheese
+- 2 cups shredded cheddar cheese

-3 oz precooked andouille or turkey sausage, diced (1 cup) (optional)
+- 3 oz precooked andouille or turkey sausage, diced (1 cup) (optional)

-3 1/2 cups skim milk
+- 3½ cups skim milk

 - Stir in the salt, mustard, nutmeg, cheese and sausage (optional).
 Pour the milk over everything and stir gently.

-Bake it for an hour, uncovered (don't stir while cooking).
-Let the casserole cook for 5 to 10 minutes before serving it.
+- Bake it for an hour, uncovered (don't stir while cooking).
+Let the casserole sit for 5 to 10 minutes before serving it.